 Historically, we have financed our operations through cash generated by operations, shareholder loans, long-term and short-term bank loans, borrowings under available credit facilities and the proceeds from our initial public offering in 1997 (approximately \$5.8 million).
+In August 2013, we entered into a definitive investment agreement with Nistec pursuant to which Nistec purchased 3,532,655 of our ordinary shares (approximately 34.8% of our issued share capital on a fully diluted basis) in consideration of \$4.2 million.

-As of December 31, 2015, we had \$1 million in cash and cash equivalents and working capital of \$2.1 million compared to \$1.1 million in cash and cash equivalents and working capital of \$300,000 at December 31, 2014.
+As of December 31, 2016, we had \$1.2 million in cash and cash equivalents and a working capital deficit of \$29,000 compared to \$1 million in cash and cash equivalents and working capital of \$2.1 million at December 31, 2015.